City Hall (1996 film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 27 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four.
 He wrote, "Many of the parts of City Hall are so good that the whole should add up to more, but it doesn't."
 Janet Maslin of The New York Times had high praise for Danny Aiello's "beauty of a performance", calling it the "heart of the tale".

 Owen Gleiberman of Entertainment Weekly graded the film B−.
 He wrote, "If you're going to travel the familiar labyrinth of corruption, it helps to have John Cusack as your guide."
-The Washington Post concluded, "What prevents 'City Hall' from being an outright failure is its intriguing sense of detail."
+The Washington Post concluded, "What prevents City Hall from being an outright failure is its intriguing sense of detail."
 Variety called City Hall a "Greek tragedy" that "aims to tell the dark truth about a modern metropolis yet doesn't stint on fun".

 Many reviewers praised the chemistry of the two leads.
 The Daily Telegraph wrote, "The relationship between Pacino and Cusack is more than seductive enough to hold audience attention."

 The Atlanta Journal-Constitution gave the film 2½ stars out of 4.
 It felt that the film was "Less than the sum of its parts...But give it credit for trying."
 Philadelphia Daily News was grateful that the film "gives us a political drama with engaging moral and ethical dimensions.
-The movie is a welcome change from the fluff of 'The American President' and the self-indulgent freak show that was 'Nixon'."
+The movie is a welcome change from the fluff of The American President and the self-indulgent freak show that was Nixon."

 Box office

-The film was released on February 16, 1996, in 1,815 theaters.
+Originally scheduled to be released in October 1995, City Hall was released on February 16, 1996 in 1,815 theaters.
 It debuted at number 4 at the United States box office, grossing $8 million.
-For its second weekend, it landed at number 6, grossing $13.8 million.
+For its' second weekend, it landed at number 6, grossing $13.8 million.
 The film grossed $20.3 million in the U.S. and Canada, and $13.1 million internationally, for a worldwide total of $33.4 million.
+The film was a box office bomb.